 Why ETFE G-value is ignored in cold winter:

 Heating load calculations in cold winter are carried out to estimate the heat loss from the building in winter to arrive at required heating capacities.
 Normally during winter months, the peak heating load occurs before sunrise and the outdoor conditions do not vary significantly throughout the winter season.
 In addition, internal heat sources such as occupants or appliances are beneficial as they compensate some of the heat losses.
 As a result, normally, the heat load calculations are carried out assuming steady state conditions (no solar radiation or transmission and steady outdoor conditions) and neglecting internal heat sources.
-This is a simple but conservative approach that leads to slight overestimation of the heating capacity.
+This is a simple but conservative approach that leads to slight overestimation of the heating load or demand.
 For more accurate estimation of heating loads, one must consider the thermal capacity of the walls and internal heat sources, which makes the problem more complicated.
 Nevertheless, note that G-value plays no role in night and in estimation is ignored conservatively, here the only player in ETFE part is the thermal conductivity and conviction in the ETFE envelop.

 On the other hand, for estimating cooling loads, one must consider the unsteady state processes, as the peak cooling load occurs during the daytime and the outside conditions also vary significantly throughout the day due to solar radiation.
 In addition, all internal sources add on to the cooling loads and neglecting them would lead to underestimation of the required cooling capacity and the possibility of not being able to maintain the required indoor conditions.
 Thus, cooling load calculations are inherently more complicated.